olawaleibrahim/petroeval/docs/source/modules.rst

 Returns
 ^^^^^^^

-A list of the pretrained models, test features needed for prediction
+A list of the pretrained models, test features needed for prediction.
+The pretrained models were pretrained with GPU support, so GPU is required to make predictions with the models.

 Example.::